jtr13/EDAV/contribute.Rmd

 ### Submit A New Issue

 If your proposed change is more complex, consider letting us know by **submitting an issue**.
 Say some links are broken, or a graph example is inaccurate or misleading.
+It may be a little too complicated to [contribute directly](#contribute-directly).
 What to do?
 Submit an issue, of course!

 Issues are tasks you can post to a GitHub repo that people can then take on and fix.
 They can be small ("this link is broken" / "add this resource") or complex ("I would love to have a chapter on..." / "reformat this code chunk in this way").
 Once posted, issues can be taken on by anyone.

-You do *not* have to know how to code up your issue; we appreciate any feedback you have and will take it all into consideration.
+You do *not* have to know how to code up your issue; from fixing a bug to proposing a resource we should link to, we appreciate any feedback you have and will take it all into consideration.

 **How to Submit Issues**: